murgurgulor/the-murgurgu-lore/src/site/notes/Writing/Fantasy Project/Thaumachromium.md

 ---

 # Manifestations
 Thaumachrome can be channeled into different effects called Manifestations.
 There are 8 types of Manifestation identified.
-Four of these have a direct effect on the natural elements: Fire, Water, Air and Earth.
-These Manifestations are called the Physical Manifestations.
+Four of these have a directly perceivable effect on the natural elements: Fire, Water, Air and Earth.
+These Manifestations are called the Physical Manifestations, though some refer to them as the Elemental Manifestations.

 The other four Manifestations are not as easily defined and have a less tangible and perceivable effect.
 They have been called Force, Mind, Growth and Decay.
 Two of these Manifestations - Force and Mind - are called the Metaphysical Manifestations.
 The other two - Growth and Decay - are called the Existential Manifestations.